top of page

 UniBrass Composition Competition

 The UniBrass Composition Competition is an exciting opportunity for young composers across the United Kingdom.
-Open to current students, recent graduates, and anyone aged 18 to 25 this competition challenges and promotes young new composers to create original works for the brass banding world.
+Open to current students, recent graduates, and anyone aged 18 to 25, this competition challenges and promotes young new composers to create original works for the brass banding world.
+Whether you have composed before or never worked on brass music, this is your opportunity to try out something new and receive bespoke feedback on your art!

-We are grateful for the support of numerous partners, more announcements are to follow.
+We are grateful for the support of numerous partners in delivering CompComp26!

-We are pleased to be partnering with Wright & Round Music Publishers to offer potential publication for the winning piece.
+We are pleased to be partnering with Wright & Round Music Publishers once more for 2027 to offer potential publication for the winning piece.

 Wright & Round say - The winning entry will be put forward for potential publication with Wright & Round Music Publishers.
 Entrants should note that Wright & Round select music for publication based on its commercial potential, a fact which may give composers a slightly different approach to their work.
 Wright & Round will decide suitability after the result is announced.